allansun/openapi-parser/README.md

 ## Usage

-This project is used for 'dev' environment only.
-It does not generate/provide any codes for run-time environment.
+This project is intended for development environments only.
+It does not generate or provide any code for runtime environments.
 To start

 ```php